toasted-nutbread/yomichan/README.md

     feature to reset your user profile.
 It appears that the Firefox profile system can corrupt itself preventing IndexedDB from being accessible to Yomichan.

-**Why does the Kanji results page display "No data found" for several fields?**
+**Why does the kanji results page display "No data found" for several fields?**

 You are using data from the KANJIDIC dictionary that was exported for an earlier version of Yomichan.
 It does not contain the additional information which newer versions of Yomichan expect.
 Unfortunately, since major browser